Right Arrow

 Passive footage

-A cloud-based AI solution helps warehouse teams reduce incident investigation time by up to 95%, enforce OSHA compliance, and create a safer, more accountable workplace.
+A cloud-based video AI solution helps warehouse teams significantly reduce incident investigation time, enforce OSHA compliance, and create a safer, more accountable workplace.

 1. Evaluate Your Current Camera Coverage: Identify high-risk zones—forklift aisles, dock areas, conveyor lines—and ensure they are in view.

-2. Prioritize AI Capabilities: Look for platforms that detect forklift near-misses, PPE compliance, and restricted area breaches.
+2. Prioritize AI Capabilities: Look for platforms that detect vehicles in no-go zones, PPE compliance, and restricted area breaches.

 3. Plan for Collaboration: Choose solutions that offer unlimited user access so safety, ops, and IT can work together.

-4. Integrate with Safety Protocols: Use AI video data to support incident investigations, training, and continuous improvement cycles.
+4. Integrate with Safety Protocols: Use video AI data to support incident investigations, training, and improvement cycles.

 Frequently asked questions